Stream processing: Programming and data layout considerations

-A drawback of SIMD programming was the issue of array-of-structures (AoS) and structure-of-arrays (SoA).
-Programmers often create representations of enitities in memory, for example, the location of a particle in 3D space, the colour of the ball and its size as below:
+Data structure layout significantly impacts the execution efficiency of parallel paradigms, typically requiring a choice between an array-of-structures (AoS) and a structure-of-arrays (SoA).
+In general-purpose software engineering, developers conventionally represent data entities in memory—for example, the location of a particle in 3D space, the color of a ball, and its size—as below below:

 // A particle in a three-dimensional space.